thewindsofwinter/terra-incognita/README.md

-# diplomacy-enhanced
+# Terra Incognita

 An enhanced form of diplomacy allowing people to terraform select tiles of land into supply centers.
-This game will be hosted on a discord bot for early testing.
+Currently on hiatus until 04/18, with a web adjudicator or application planned.